Cousins (1989 film)

 Cousins is a 1989 American romantic comedy film directed by Joel Schumacher and starring Ted Danson, Isabella Rossellini, Sean Young, William Petersen, Keith Coogan, Lloyd Bridges and Norma Aleandro.
 The film is an American remake of the 1975 French comedy Cousin Cousine, directed by Jean-Charles Tacchella.
-It was filmed in Vancouver, British Columbia, Canada, but set in Seattle, Washington.
+It is set in Seattle, Washington, but shot in Vancouver, British Columbia, Canada.